mnemnion/termread/README.md

 Termread assumes that the terminal is set to raw mode.
 All setup and teardown is the responsibility of the host program.

 The library is non-allocating.
 A `TermRead` struct contains a small buffer which is adequate to translate terminal reports to a useful form, and this will be overwritten on the next read which needs to make use of it.
 Other reporting will have a slice, this is a view into the read buffer.
 Should you find it necessary, you can call `try term_report.toOwned(allocator)`, which will duplicate any views and return a copy of the TermReport which owns the memory outright, this is a no-op on many reports, but harmless.
-Similarly, `term_report.deinit(allocator)` will dispose of owned memory, if there is any: this is only safe to call on owned term reports, but also resolves to a no-op when there's nothing to deinit.
+Similarly, `term_report.deinit(allocator)` will dispose of owned memory, if there is any: this is only safe to call on term reports returned by `toOwned`, but will resolve to a no-op when there's nothing to deinit.

+Termread returns a `Reply`, with a `status` field which should be `.complete`, the `TermReport` on the `report` field, and `rest` which returns the unread part of the buffer, in case you want to call it again right away.

+Termread is very slightly stateful, in that bracketed pasting puts it in an `await_paste` mode when it reads the beginning of a paste, but not the end.
+If your program has some sort of reset or redraw screen command, you may wish to add `term.await_paste = false;` to that command, in case is has gotten stuck in the wrong state.

+Termread has a scoped logger `.termread`, but does not ordinarily use it.
+If you call `term.debugRead` it will do the same thing as calling `read`, but also log each `Reply` at the debug level.
+This leaves off the `rest` field, which can be arbitrarily long and doesn't necessarily have printable data in it.

 ## Roadmap